Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy's Expected Result/Impact: Error free financial records, including documentation of purchases and orders.
+Strategy's Expected Result/Impact: Error free records Documentation of purchases and orders

-Staff Responsible for Monitoring: Principal, Administrative Assistant, and APs
+Staff Responsible for Monitoring: Principal

 Strategy 2: Monitor Paraprofessional work and time off for campus efficiency.

-Strategy's Expected Result/Impact: Well run office and school building with no comp time payout.
+Strategy's Expected Result/Impact: Well run office and school building with no comp time payout

 Staff Responsible for Monitoring: Principal and Admin Assistant

-Strategy 3: Monitor all staff absences in AESOP to ensure accuracy in reporting of time and reason for absence.
-Ensure sub category is appropriate for absence reason.
+Strategy 3: Monitor all staff absences in AESOP to ensure accuracy in reporting of time and reason for absence Ensure sub category is appropriate for absence reason

-Strategy's Expected Result/Impact: Error free AESOP reports and goodwill with Payroll department.
+Strategy's Expected Result/Impact: Error free AESOP reports and goodwill with Payroll department

 Staff Responsible for Monitoring: Principal, Administrative Assistant, all FWE staff